BankBoston

-BankBoston was a bank based in Boston, Massachusetts, which was created by the 1996 merger of Bank of Boston and BayBank.
+BankBoston was an American bank based in Boston, Massachusetts, which was created by the 1996 merger of Bank of Boston and BayBank.
 One of its predecessor banks started in 1784, but the merged BankBoston was short-lived, being acquired by FleetBoston Financial in 1999.
 In 2005, FleetBoston was purchased by, and merged into, Bank of America of Charlotte, North Carolina.

 After the sale of its Latin American branches in 2006, BankBoston currently exists solely as a subsidiary private bank owned by Bank of America.

 History

 The history of BankBoston represents the combination of dozens of banks throughout the New England region acquired over the course of more than two centuries.
 Among its notable predecessors were the Massachusetts Bank, the First National Bank of Boston, the Old Colony Trust Company and BayBank.

 The Massachusetts Bank

 Bank of Boston traced its roots back to The Massachusetts Bank founded in 1784.
-The Massachusetts Bank was the first federally chartered joint-stock owned bank in the United States and only the second bank to receive a charter in the United States.
+The Massachusetts Bank was the first federally chartered joint-stock owned bank in the United States and only the second bank to receive a charter in the United States, after the Bank of North America.
 The bank's charter was signed by John Hancock and among its early account holders were such notable figures as Paul Revere, Samuel Adams, John Hancock and Henry Knox.
 The bank's founders were largely made up of merchants who wanted to use a U.S., rather than British bank to send money abroad.
 It was first headquartered at the old Manufactory House, near Boston Common.
 The bank was the only bank in the city of Boston until the Union Bank (later the Bank of New England) was founded in 1792.

 In 1786, the Massachusetts Bank financed the first U.S. trade mission to China, and in 1791, it financed the first voyage of an American ship to Argentina, establishing what would become a long-standing presence in Latin America.
 Bank of Boston would later become the largest foreign bank in several major Latin American cities.

 In 1864, The Massachusetts Bank was renamed the Massachusetts National Bank.